-Given the connection of masculinity to reproduction, interventions targeting men's involvement in reproductive health, such as the promotion of condoms and sexual responsibility, must cope with sexual behaviors as they are embedded in masculine identity roles.
+Given the connection of masculinity to reproduction, interventions that target men's involvement in reproductive health, such as the promotion of condoms and sexual responsibility, must cope with sexual behaviors as they are embedded in masculine identity roles.
 Men and women often exhibit different patterns of sexual behavior, and similar patterns of sexual behavior affect men and women differently.
-In many societies, men's sexuality is sanctioned and encouraged, while women's sexuality may be closely monitored, constrained, and condemned (Nencel 1996; Pyne 1994).
-For example, in researching relationships in rural Haiti, de Zalduondo and Bernard (1995) argue that nonconjugal sexual relationships between men and women are not the product of men and women's individual or dyadic choices, but rather reflect their positions in a political and moral economy.
-Men are expected to have "flings," and women are expected to resist and ask for economic recompense.
-Although women do not depend completely on men economically and actually outproduce men in the fragile local economy, the returns on women's labor over time are small relative to men's returns, the latter being important in economic emergencies.
-Thus, non- and extraconjugal sexual relationships make possible women's economic survival while putting them at greater risk for sexual harm (e.g., STIs) and for the birth of children outside of stable unions.
-The authors conclude that "far from being idiosyncratic results of male and/or female non-compliance to sexual and conjugal norms, non-conjugal sexual relations are predictable consequences of the interlocked sexual, economic, and moral premises that underlay male and female gender roles and men's and women's expectations regarding conjugality" (de Zalduondo and Bernard 1995:151).
+In many societies, men's sexuality is sanctioned and encouraged, while women's sexuality may be closely monitored, constrained, and condemned (Nencel, 1996; Pyne, 1994).
+For example, in researching relationships in rural Haiti, de Zalduondo and Bernard (1995) argue that non-conjugal sexual relationships between men and women are not the product of men and women's individual or dyadic choices, but rather reflect their position in a political and moral economy.
+On the one hand, men are expected to have "flings," and women are expected to resist and ask for economic recompense.
+While women do not depend completely on men economically, actually outproducing men in the fragile local economy, the returns on women's labor over time are small relative to men's returns, the latter being important in economic emergencies.
+Thus, non- and extra-conjugal sexual relationships make possible women's economic survival, while at the same time putting them at greater risk for sexual harm (e.g., STIs) and for the birth of children outside of stable unions.
+The authors conclude that "far from being idiosyncratic results of male and/or female non-compliance to sexual and conjugal norms, non-conjugal sexual relations are predictable consequences of the interlocked sexual, economic, and moral premises that underlay male and female gender roles and men's and women's expectations regarding conjugality" (p.
+151).

 Such research suggests that the connection between sexuality and reproductive health cannot be limited to an examination of sexual orientation or behavior alone, but must also account for shifting notions of masculinity, femininity, and gender relations within larger political, economic, and moral contexts.
 Gender organizes a system of health.
-For example, gender provides the structure, which is different across cultures, for what counts as a healthy male body, what physical ideals men should pursue, and what illnesses men should fear, ignore, accept, or endure.
-Moreover, notions of hegemonic masculinity do not refer simply to differences in ethnicity or socioeconomic status, but also to health and fitness-ideals that may or may not coincide with men's overall well-being.
-Men's reproductive health offers a particularly penetrating lens to explore this mutually reinforcing, but not necessarily health-promoting, relationship between gender and health.
+For example, gender structures, differently across cultures, what counts as a healthy male body, what physical ideals men should pursue, and what illnesses men should fear, ignore, accept, or endure.
+Moreover, notions of hegemonic masculinity do not refer simply to differences in ethnicity or socioeconomic status, but also to health and fitness-ideals that may or may not coincide with overall men's well-being.
+Men's reproductive health offers a particularly penetrating lens through which to explore this mutually reinforcing, but not necessarily health-promoting, relationship between gender and health.